choria-io/website/docs/content/deployment/first-user/_index.md

 ## Authorization

 As my user certificate is _rip.mcollective_ and I wish to be able to manage all aspects of my MCollective I am going to add a default allow rule to _Hiera_, add this to your common tier or whichever tier will select the nodes you wish to be able to manage:

+{{% notice tip %}}
+At the moment there is some redundancy and confusion between mcollective and choria modules, we will merge this into one soon but kept it this way to disrupt users as little as possible
+{{% /notice }}

 ```yaml
 mcollective::site_policies: